-Gender division of time-use in the HH

-Technical options / operation and maintenance (O&M)

-- 1. Who makes the decision about the time spent at 1.
-What is the division of responsibilities between men HH level? and women for maintenance and management of 2.
+Gender division of time-use in the HH Technical options / operation and maintenance (O&M) Who makes the decision about the time spent at What is the division of responsibilities between men HH level? and women for maintenance and management of 2.
 What is the normal means of handling, storing, water and sanitation facilities?
 Are women equally and treating water at HH level? represented in community development committees, 3.
 Who is responsible for HH hygiene?
 Who is water committees, community associations, etc? responsible for hygiene and sanitation practices 2.
 Which roles do women take on in those at community level? associations?
 Do they have access to the treasury?
 4. If women are responsible for the hygiene status Who usually maintains the latrines/water points? of themselves and their families, what level of 3.
 Does the community need technical training on knowledge and skills do women have? latrine operation and maintenance and hygiene, and/or managerial training for maintenance?
 4. What are the options for convenient user-friendly designs, low cost and affordable facilities?
 5. Are the physical designs of water points and latrines appropriate to water source, and the number and needs of users?
-Does the community need facilities adapted for 6. - o.
-Does the community need tacilities adapted for disabled/elderly people (especially women)?
+6. Does the community need facilities adapted for disabled/elderly people (especially women)?